 Wolves in sheep's clothing

-They hire great sales people, I have to give them that!
+They hire great salespeople, I have to give them that!

-"Which book is that?"
+"Which book did you like?"
 I asked.

 I heard papers shuffling and keyboard clicking and then she said, "The Ancestors' Secrets trilogy."

 "Uhm… I really like the story and I'd like to publish it for you.
 It has great potentials and you will make a large profit after we publish and market your book."

 It was obvious she knew nothing about my books and was trying to find a naïve and willing pigeon to make a large profit.

 Lately, since self-published or first time publishing authors are more aware of the pitfalls of vanity publishers, they often pose as a traditional publisher.